Revou-FSSE-Feb26/milestone-2-Arzy4-1/README.md

 #### Objective
 - Win as many rounds as possible against the computer by making the right decisions each time.

 ---

-## KEY FEATURES

-**REVOFUN is designed to deliver simple and engaging casual games** that not only help relieve stress but also provide meaningful challenges for players.
-Each game is carefully crafted to offer a balance between relaxation and mental stimulation, allowing users to enjoy quick moments of entertainment while still engaging their reflexes, logic, and decision-making skills.

-Beyond just entertainment, **REVOFUN aims to create an enjoyable and satisfying user experience** through smooth animations, interactive gameplay, and immediate feedback.
-It is built for those who want to take a short break, reduce stress, and still feel challenged in a fun and engaging way—anytime and anywhere.

-There are several types of features implemented in this platform, such as:

-1. **Accessible Gameplay**.
-Each game is **easy to understand and play**, allowing user to jump straight to the game without complex instructions
-2. **Simple yet Challenging**.
-Despite their simplicity, the games **challenge players’ reflexes, logic, and decision-making skills**.
-3. **Multiple Mini-Games**.
-Includes a **variety of games such as Clicker, Number Guessing, and Rock Paper Scissors**, each offering a unique gameplay experience.

----